noant/SimpleRemoteMethods/README.md

 ### MaxConcurrentCalls

-If concurrent calls count more than MaxConcurrentCalls property value, than server suspend to accepting all income connections.
+If concurrent calls count exceeds the value of the MaxConcurrentCalls property, the server suspends receiving all incoming connections.

 ```csharp
 server.MaxConcurrentCalls = 20; // Default value